-No longer does Labour Day mean packing up the outdoor barbecue or closing the swimming pool
+No longer does Labour Day mean packing up the outdoor barbecue or closing the swimming pool he says.

-VICKY SANDERSON SPECIAL TO THE STAF
+VICKY SANDERSON

 Remember when Labour Day marked a seasonal divide that came with hard and fast rules, including a directive to banish white shoes to the back of the closet?